About the Program

 Interested in encouraging and promoting a culture of inclusion within the profession.

-Attend the SAF National Convention and predetermined convention events.
+Attend the SAF National Convention and predetermined convention events (adjusted for 2020)

 Serve as an ambassador for diversity, through participating in local SAF and/or on-campus events and in the Diversity and Inclusion Working Group.

-Participate in an e-mentorship program during the coming year with a natural resource professional.
+Participate in an e-mentorship program with a natural resource professional (adjusted for 2020)

 How to Apply

-• We are no longer accepting applications for 2019.
-Thank you to everyone who applied.
-Applicants will be notified by the end of August.
+• We are no longer accepting applications for the 2020 program.